 Since September, 2004, I have been collaborating with artist Josiah McElheny on the design of glass and metal sculptures that represent aspects of modern cosmology.
 The first of these sculptures was inspired by the spectacular chandeliers of the Metropolitan Opera House at Lincoln Center.
 These were designed in 1965, the same year that the cosmic microwave background was discovered.After visiting the Met in 2000, Josiah conceived the idea of creating a modernist version of such a chandelier that would incorporate accurate scientific knowledge about the big bang and the expanding universe.
 A residency award from the Wexner Center for the Arts at Ohio State gave him the resources to start the project, and curator Helen Molesworth introduced Josiah to me, starting what has turned out to be a long and fruitful collaboration.
 Together we developed a set of concepts and rules for the sculpture, and I wrote computer programs that generate a random realization of these rules to create a specific design.
 Fortunately, it was Josiah's (very challenging) job to transform these lists of parts and connections into a real object!

 The first sculpture, An End to Modernity appeared in the exhibition Part Object Part Sculpture at the Wexner Center in Autumn 2005.
-It then appeared at the Andrea Rosen Gallery in New York, and it is now in the collection of the Tate Modern gallery in London (but has not yet been put on display).
+It then appeared at the Andrea Rosen Gallery in New York, and it is now in the collection of the Tate Modern gallery in London.
 The sculpture is 14 feet across and 12 feet high; it hangs so that the central sphere is at eye level.
-Here are a few photos (click for larger versions, and follow the Andrea Rosen Gallery link above for more):
+Here are a few photos:

 The New York Times wrote a nice article about the sculpture, The Entire Universe on a Dimmer Switch, which appeared in May, 2006, during the Andrea Rosen exhibition.